Frequently Asked Questions

 Q Do I have to come out every month?

 A While this would be the most helpful, any time you can supply would be appreciated.
-We understand that members may have other commitments and it is not always possible to attend every task.
+We understand that volunteers may have other commitments and it is not always possible to attend every task.

 Q Are you insured?